 Carroll chemistry majors have at their disposal a wide range of advanced scientific equipment, including a 400 MHz Bruker NMR (see our Chemical Instruments page for more details).
 We have redesigned our curriculum to include a year long senior level laboratory course (Integrated Laboratory) that incorporates current scientific research and independent projects.
 We want our students to think like scientists and be well prepared for their next endeavor, so we provide an environment that allows them to practice these skills.
 Our program teaches students to solve problems, critically evaluate data, communicate scientific data through written and oral presentations, develop careful laboratory skills and to become independent and creative thinkers.

 Chemistry is the discipline that connects all of the natural sciences.
 In chemistry courses at Carroll, students integrate an atomic/molecular view of matter with principles from math and physics to learn the properties and structure of matter, how matter interacts with itself, and how it is transformed in chemical reactions.
-Because chemistry is central to all of the natural sciences, courses at Carroll explore the interdisciplinary links that exist between chemistry, physics, earth science and biology.
-Carroll’s chemistry program also integrates all of the artificial divisions between the various branches of chemistry, connecting these disciplines in a unique and intentional way throughout the curriculum.
+Since it is integral to science, emphasis on problem-solving and techniques is included at every course level.